The Veggie Breakfast Skillet with Fire-Roasted Poblano Cream Sauce is a fairly simple breakfast to pull together and it’s gluten-free too!

 Breakfast time is the best time because I think it really does set the tone for the remainder of the day.
 You can monitor your intake for the day if you start off on the right foot and this breakfast idea will do the job.
 It’s filling, satisfying, and it even comes with a little kick!

-This is the same when it comes to the eggs.
-You can add one or more depending on your preference.
-For a quick tip when making your sunny side up eggs, make sure you don’t overcook the yoke if you enjoy your egg a little runny.
+- Add one or more eggs depending on your preference.
+For sunny side up eggs, make sure you don’t overcook the yoke if you enjoy your egg a little runny.

 My secret “ingredient” has to be the poblano pepper.
 The flavor you get from fire-roasting the Poblano pepper takes this recipe to the next level.

 This is a great option for those that don’t eat meat (or just want to enjoy a meatless meal) but want to be fulfilled at the same time.
 When it’s time to rise and shine and you want to make a great impression on your family, give this Veggie Breakfast Skillet with Poblano Cream Sauce a spot on the table.

 Love roasted poblano peppers?
 You may also want to check out my recipe for Creamy Chicken Roasted Poblano Pasta!Print